GitLab Integration

 What happens on a push or MR

 Section titled “What happens on a push or MR”- GitLab fires a webhook with the push/MR event.
-Vygl verifies the HMAC signature.
+Vygl verifies the shared-secret token sent in the

 - Scan engines run server-side.